Push API tutorials

 -

 In the Make content accessible to everyone? dialog, check I understand and click Continue.
-This will make your source public.
-In tutorial 2, you’ll edit the source to make it secure.
+This will make your source content public.
+In tutorial 2, you’ll edit the source to secure its content.

 -